Capital Clinical Psychology Consulting Rooms – Practitioners

 E: samantha@attachedpsychology.com.au

-Samantha has experience and training with interventions based in attachment, social learning, and cognitive behavioural theories.
+Samantha has experience and training with interventions based in attachment, emotion socialisation, social learning, and cognitive behavioural theories.
 Some specific training programs include Cognitive Behavioural Therapy (CBT), Trauma-Focused Cognitive Behavioural Therapy (TF-CBT), Eye Movement Desensitization Reprocessing (EMDR) and Parent Management Training (PMT).

 Samantha strongly believes in adopting an evidence-based practice model, whereby, she integrates best available treatments with clinical expertise and client preferences and values.
 Samantha has a particular interest in working with young children experiencing socio-emotional and/or behavioural difficulties and their families.
+Samantha regularly works with the family system where appropriate to best support the needs of young people.

 Clinical Psychologist